harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/multiple-argo-to-single-harness.md

 ---
-title: Bring Your Own Argo CD (BYOA) into Harness GitOps
+title: Bring Your Own Argo CD into Harness GitOps
 description: Learn how to manage a Bring Your Own Argo CD (BYOA) setup in Harness.
 sidebar_position: 1
 helpdocs_topic_id: gzw782fcqz